Arize-ai/client_python/src/arize/_generated/api_client/docs/SpansApi.md

 # **spans_delete**
-> spans_delete(spans_delete_request)
+> SpansDelete200Response spans_delete(spans_delete_request)

 Delete spans

 Permanently deletes spans by their span IDs.
 This operation is irreversible.

 Accepts between 1 and 1000 span IDs per request.
 Only spans from the last 31 days are considered; older spans are not affected.

-If one or more span IDs are not found, they are silently ignored.
-A 204 response does not guarantee that all provided IDs were deleted.
+A `204 No Content` response indicates all extant IDs provided within the last 31 days were deleted.

+A `200 OK` response indicates one or more intervals could not be fully processed within the retry budget.
+Retry the original request for a correct result.

 <Warning>This endpoint is in alpha, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Warning>